-The change in policy by way of a circular amounts to an act of dispossession on the part of the state government.
+The change in policy amounts to an act of dispossession on the part of the state government.
 This measure of dispossession, even though it might have been carried out in public interest, gives rise to a claim for "adequate and reasonably prompt compensation".
-Hence, the French company is entitled to file a claim for compensation under India-France BIPA.
+Hence, you are entitled to file a claim for compensation under India-France BIPA.

-Q.25 Our company is based in Israel.
-We had participated in a PPP project in India.
-Government of India has issued an executive order and taken over the special purpose vehicle formed for the purpose of executing the PPP project citing flimsy grounds.
+Q.27 Our company (Indian) had participated in a PPP project in Israel.
+Government of Israel has issued an executive order and taken over the special purpose vehicle formed for the purpose of executing the PPP project citing flimsy grounds.
 We had insured our investment and have received compensation from the insurance company.
 Now, the insurance company is pressing us to take up the dispute under India-Israel BIPA.
 Can we take advantage of the treaty provisions?